dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

     ```
     Which returns something similar to:

     > **Note**: Sometimes this fails.
 If you get an error, double check your parameters, but even if they are correct, simply running the command a second or third time may work.

-    ```
+    ```bash
     [ powerbi ] Found dataset!
     [ powerbi ] Id: ed212c12-0335-414d-b0f1-d4e1be1268da
     [ powerbi ] Name: TemperatureChart